Add a child to your family

 If your child already has a user account on your PC, you can add them to your family.

 Swipe in from the right edge of the screen, tap Settings, and then tap Change PC settings.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, click Settings, and then click Change PC settings.)

 Tap or click Accounts, and then tap or click Other accounts.

-Select the account you want to monitor with Family Safety, and then tap or click Edit.
+Select the account you want, and then tap or click Edit.

 If your child doesn't have a standard user account, see the previous To create a new child's account steps.